List of festivals in Nigeria: Olojo Festival

-The Olojo Festival is an ancient festival celebrated in Ife, Osun State, Nigeria.
-It is celebrated yearly.
-This festival is a well known festival in the Yoruba land, it was once described by Oba Adeyeye Enitan Ogunwusi as a festival that celebrate the Black race all over the world.
-The Yoruba word 'Olojo' means 'The Day Of The First Dawn' that describes the grateful heart of man towards God's creation and the existence of Human.
-The Olojo Festival is a culture festival in the calendar of the Ile-Ife, Osun State which is located in the Southwestern part of Nigeria.
-It is the celebration of the remembrance of “Ogun”, god of Iron, who is believed to be the first son of Oduduwa, progenitor of the Yoruba people.
-The festival is held annually in October.
+The Olojo Festival is an ancient event celebrated annually in Ife, Osun State.
+It is widely regarded as a prominent festival in Yorubaland, and has been described by Adeyeye Enitan Ogunwusi as a celebration of Black identity globally.
+The Yoruba term "Olojo", meaning "The Day of the First Dawn", conveys a symbolic expression of human gratitude for existence and creation.
+The festival occupies an established place in the cultural calendar of Ile-Ife, a city in southwestern Nigeria often regarded in Yoruba tradition as a place of origin.
+It commemorates Ogun, the deity associated with iron, who, in Yoruba mythology, is the first son of Oduduwa, the ancestral figure of the Yoruba people.
+The festival is held each year in October.

 Igbo New Yam festival

-The New Yam Festival of the Igbo people (Orureshi in the idoma area, Iwa ji, Iri ji or Ike ji, depending on dialect) is an annual cultural festival by the Igbo people held at the end of the rainy season in early August.
+The New Yam Festival of the Igbo people (Orureshi in the Idoma area, Iwa ji, Iri ji, or Ike ji, depending on dialect) is an annual cultural festival held at the end of the rainy season in early August.